 Keesler Air Force Base is home to Keesler Medical Center, a busy 60 bed hospital that cares for active duty service members and their families, retired service members and VA patients.
 The internal medicine residency is a three-year program that provides training in inpatient medicine, ambulatory medicine and preventative care.
 Our program has training affiliations with the University of Mississippi Medical Center, Gulfport Memorial Hospital and the Singing River Hospital system.
 Upon graduation, Keesler residents are board eligible, internal medicine physicians and many go on to subspecialties to include pulmonary critical care, cardiology, nephrology and hematology/oncology.

-Follow us on Facebook Hear from our residents Preview our program
+Follow us on Facebook Hear from our residents

 The hospital has approximately 60 beds (10ICU beds and 50 medical/surgical beds).
 The Medicine curriculum is augmented with rotations at the University of Mississippi Medical Center (Cardiology, ICU and Hematology/Oncology), Gulfport Memorial (ER), and Ocean Springs/Singing River Hospital Systems (ICU and Hospitalist).
 Moreover, we offer a wards rotation at Landstuhl Regional Medical Center (Germany) in the third year of residency.

 Keesler is an unopposed residency program meaning that there are no fellowships or other residency programs (except for surgery) that will compete for procedures or one-on-one training with our specialists.
 This will allow a personalized attention to your education.

 A great majority of the intern class is signed off on procedures to include thoracentesis, paracentesis, arterial lines, and central venous catheter placement by the end of their first year.